euroteamoutreach/euroteamoutreach.org/source/blog/articles/2021-03-cmo-in-a-covid-world.html.markdown

 ### Colorado Mountain Outreach 2020

 Despite the cancellation of CMO 2020 in Ukraine, God opened the door to a new project, affectionately known as Colorado Mountain Outreach (CMO) 2020!
-Led by CMO alumni Ben Sargent and Elliot Schupe, this one-week project was a short, focused outreach executed with many of the same outreach methods we use here.
+Led by CMO alumni Ben Sargent and Elliot Shupe, this one-week project was a short, focused outreach executed with many of the same outreach methods we use here.
 While I was not personally involved in the project, the testimonies we heard were exciting and encouraging.

 [![Description](/assets/images/blog/2021/colorado-mo-700w.jpg)](/assets/images/blog/2021/colorado-mo-1024w.jpg)
 {: .article-image}